 9. Everything bagel cucumber bites with smoked salmon

 Bagels are about as far from gluten-free as you can get, but that doesn’t mean you have to miss out on the whole lox/cream cheese combo.
 Layer the salmon and the schmear onto cucumber slices instead of bread to turn the popular breakfast into an appetizer-worthy course.
 Thanks to a few dried seasonings, you can even get that everything bagel flavor.

 10. Chorizo-stuffed mushrooms

 Departing from the usual bread crumb-stuffed mushrooms, these savory bites swap out the gluten for a chorizo and veggie filling, getting a protein and fiber boost to boot.
 Extra credit if you can find a no-sugar-added sausage.

-Good news: The gluten-free life may banish bagels, but at least you’ll always have bacon!
+Good news: The gluten-free life may banish bagels, but at least you can still have bacon.
 Use it in this ridiculously easy three-ingredient appetizer, where the strips get wrapped around Brussels sprouts (it’s all about balance, right?), and everything’s roasted to crispy perfection.

-When your guests range from being Paleo to gluten-free to dairy-free, finding a recipe that works for everyone can be a bit of a head-scratcher.
-But instead of resorting to raw carrot sticks, try these guac-topped bites.
+When your guests range from being paleo to gluten-free to dairy-free, finding a recipe that works for everyone can be a bit of a head-scratcher.
+But instead of resorting to just raw carrot sticks, try these guac-topped bites.
 They’re fun to look at and involve bacon, but they can easily be made vegan.
-Guaranteed crowd-pleaser.
+They’re a guaranteed crowd-pleaser.